syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 I> Note: Essential DocIO currently provides support for table styles in Docx formats alone.
 DocIO can preserve both built-in and customized table styles on opening Docx and saving as Docx format.
 The visual appearance is also preserved in Word to PDF, Word to Image, and Word to HTML conversions.

-The following code snippet illustrates how to apply the built-in table styles to the table.
+The following code example illustrates how to apply the built-in table styles to the table.

 {% highlight c# %}
 [C#]